brainhack-school2020/tjays7_fmri/README.md

 ## Summary

 This project will try to identify gender using fMRI data by applying Machine Learning models.
 It would be interesting to see whether functional connectivity differs between male and female.
+Somewhat similar study performed [here](journals.lww.com/neuroreport/Abstract/2005/02280/Gender_differences_in_the_processing_of_disgust_.15.aspx).

 ## Project definition